dikortis/LetsTalkETC/Episodes/Episode_15.md

-don't know how to do it or because the tools aren't there the tools would be there if we were doing it if there was it's because um people who make software unfortunately are not held accountable for the consequently their software so you know people go for a quick just good enough quick time-to-market so people use Haskell in that sort of circumstance as well without without doing any kind of a harsher and stuff and that's the main way the Haskell still is used is just doing things quicker and you know a bit better um but you know that you they're not using the trade-off to obtain vastly higher quality or really high assurance and allows really and
+don't know how to do it or because the tools aren't there the tools would be there if we were doing it if there was it's because people who make software unfortunately are not held accountable for the consequently their software so you know people go for a quick just good enough quick time-to-market so people use Haskell in that sort of circumstance as well without doing any kind of a harsher and stuff and that's the main way the Haskell still is used is just doing things quicker and you know a bit better but you know that you they're not using the trade-off to obtain vastly higher quality or really high assurance and allows really and